 Along with the graphical overhaul Voodoo Vince received, the game also received added support for achievements.
 While not a game changing addition, this is something some players will keep their eyes out for.
 Other than that, the bulk of the game remains true to the original.
 There is no additional multiplayer tacked on as an afterthought or anything - really, this is the same 2003 title with a beautiful facelift.
 Also, you know, back then Xbox Live was just starting, not many games even knew how to incorporate that concept.
 Yet I was able to download this title.
 Crazy how things change.

 Voodoo Vince is a solid title and something parents and kids will enjoy.
 It has enough zaniness to keep your attention and, while I'm not a fan of collectibles myself, it doesn't go out of its way to make those a difficult chore.
 Admittedly, most non-parent adult fans may not be thrilled at the prospect of playing through a game without guns or explosions, but it's charming enough to get by on its own.
-The story is fun, Vince is a quirky little doll, and seeing a magical take on New Orleans makes for a very good time.Note: The Voodoo Vince Remastered review is based on a digital Xbox One copy of the game, provided by the publisher.
+The story is fun, Vince is a quirky little doll, and seeing a magical take on New Orleans makes for a very good time.Note: Voodoo Vince: Remastered was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.